Stabilizing Spiking Neuron Training: Detailed derivation of the conditions

 where we refer as $\sum_{j} ReLU[W_{rec}]_{ij}$ the sum over columns, where we have typically ommitted the index $i$ for the element of the vector for cleanliness in the rest of the article.
 The case for the minimum is analogous

-With this we showed how we calculated the maximal and minimal value of the voltage, to be able to use condition IV to define the sharpness of the SG in section \ref{app:ivexp}.
+With this we showed how we calculated the maximal and minimal value of the voltage, to be able to use condition (IV) to define the sharpness of the SG in section \ref{app:ivexp}.

-\subsubsection{Applying conditions I-IV to an alternative definition of reset}
+\section{Applying conditions I-IV to an alternative definition of reset}

 We want to show how the constraints on the weights initialization and on the SG choice change, when the neuron model definition changes.
+We will use the notation $i_t = W_{rec}x_t + W_{in}z_t + b$.
+The reset used by \cite{zenke2021remarkable} is multiplicative to the voltage after having summed the current

-SNU \citep{wozniak2020deep} uses a LIF with a different definition of reset, that we will call multiplicative reset
+that we will call \textit{post-reset}.
+Instead, \cite{wozniak2020deep} uses a LIF with a different definition of reset

+that we will call \textit{pre-reset}, since it resets before applying the new current.
+Another example is given by \cite{lsnn}, that uses a subtractive reset